 Build basic woodworking skills with hand tools through project-based workshops led by expert woodworking instructors at the museum.
-Leave with new knowledge and skills about basic woodworking as well as the finished project.
+Leave with new knowledge and skills about basic woodworking alongside your finished project!
 Small class sizes allow for a collaborative and relaxed learning environment.

-Visit the calendar below for a complete list of our workshops.
+View the calendar below for a complete list of our upcoming workshops.

 How do I register for a workshop?